 Normally, the ball glides smoothly within the socket, but a problem with the ball or socket rim can interfere with smooth motion.
 Trauma from repetitive hip flexion damages the cartilage of the socket, leading to hip impingement or femoro acetabular impingement (FAI).
 It is believed to be a major cause of early osteoarthritis of the hip, particularly in those under age 40.

 You can have hip impingement for years and not know it, because it is often not painful in its early stages.

 When hip impingement causes symptoms, it may be referred to as hip impingement syndrome.
-The main symptoms are stiffness in the groin or front of the thigh and/or a loss of your hip's full range of motion.
+The main symptoms are "pain" in the groin, especially when walking or flexing the hip, and decreased range of motion in the hip.

 At first, you may only feel pain when you move the hip near its limits.
 As the condition progresses, however, you may feel pain with more subtle activities, such as sitting for a long time or walking up a hill.
 Pain that occurs at night or when walking on flat ground suggests that the cartilage cushioning the ball and socket has begun to break down and wear away, a condition known as osteoarthritis.

 Hip Impingement Causes

 There are two main causes of hip impingement:

 A deformity of the ball at the top of the femur (called cam impingement).
 If the head is not shaped normally, the abnormal part of the head can jam in the socket when the hip is bent.
 This may occur during activities such as riding a bicycle or tying your shoes.